bootify-io/spring-boot-thymeleaf-example/README.md

 # Spring Boot Thymeleaf Example

 This repository showcases a simple and modern Spring Boot app with Thymeleaf for managing books.
-Bootstrap is included as a WebJar for styling the page.
+Bootstrap is included as a WebJar for styling all pages.

 * using the Thymeleaf Layout Dialect, `layout.html` is applied as the page template
 * an `inputRow` fragment in `fragments/forms.html` helps with form setup